This post will be helpful if you’re looking to:

 Create a blank report in Looker Studio and use your existing data sources (GA4 and GSC).

-After you’ve added both GA4 and GSC as data sources in your report, you’ll see the calculated field (Landing page path) that you created earlier in both sources.
+After you’ve added GA4 and GSC as data sources in your report, you’ll see the calculated field (Landing page path) you created earlier in both sources.

 To blend the data, insert a table in your report.
-In the right sidebar, you’ll be able to see the data sources.
-From there, select “Blend data”.
+The data sources will be visible in the right sidebar.
+From there, select “Blend data.”

-Now after you’ve hit “Blend data”, you’ll see an existing table on the left.
+After you’ve hit “Blend data”, you’ll see an existing table on the left.
 You’ll see an option to join another table on the right.
-Select “Join another table” and from the list that appears, select the data sources which is not on the left table.
-(GSC data in my case here).
+Select “Join another table” and select the data sources not on the left table from the list that appears.
+(GSC data in my case here)

 Now that you’ve both of your tables containing your GA4 and GSC datasets, it should look like this:

-But before configuring join, we also need to select the metrics and dimensions that we’ll need for this dataset.
+But before configuring join, we must also select the metrics and dimensions we’ll need for this dataset.

 Looker Studio doesn’t take the whole dataset by default.
-It will only use the metrics and dimensions that we select in each of our tables.
+It will only use the metrics and dimensions we select in each table.

 GA4: